hubbardbrook/HBR_InformationManagement/2024HBR_LocalDataCatalog.md

 ## Overview

-The purpose of this document is to capture details of the workflow to build a data catalog table that is used on the hubbardbrook.org website.
+The purpose of this document is to capture details of the workflow to build a data catalog table that is used on the [Hubbard Brook Data Catalog](https://hubbardbrook.org/data-catalog) displayed on our website.
 This workflow has been reconfigured from earlier versions to now read only from publicly available sources - EDI and a public sharepoint file with enhanced data package details.
 The latter improve the user